 Long-term synthetic marijuana use increases the risk of cardiovascular disease, as well.
 These symptoms can develop into additional health problems that aren’t all reversible.
 Like a vicious cycle, these side effects can grow worse and worse, and many users attempt to self-medicate by continuing to use Spice.
 As a result, both physical dependence and addiction may develop.

-Our Massachusetts inpatient drug rehab offers synthetic marijuana addiction treatment that incorporates various modalities to provide patients with physical and mental support during recovery.
-Starting with medical detox, our K2 Spice addiction treatment program begins with addressing withdrawal symptoms, which are common among addicts.
+Our Massachusetts inpatient drug rehab offers spice addiction treatment that incorporates various modalities to provide patients with physical and mental support during recovery.
+Our K2 Spice addiction treatment program begins with medical detox, which addresses withdrawal symptoms that are common among addicts.

 Medically-supervised detox incorporates 24-hour care and medication assistance (as needed) to mitigate uncomfortable withdrawals.
 Not only does this ensure the client’s safety versus quitting cold turkey, but it also increases their chances of moving forward with treatment and sustaining their sobriety in the long term.